 (Tutor: read the text to the student.
 The question is not presented to the student in the actual test)

 Hello.
 This is Gregory Peck.
 I ordered a queen size bed frame with a mattress from Idea Furniture store on June 4th, and I paid the full amount on the spot with a credit card.
 At that time, your store manager was friendly and helpful.
-I asked him to deliver the furniture by the Friday week after, June 17th.
+I asked him to deliver the furniture by the Friday the week after, June 17th.
 On Wednesday, I got a voice message from your warehouse confirming the delivery on Friday, June 10th.
 I returned the call and said the delivery date was incorrect and that I had requested this furniture to be delivered not this Friday but next Friday.
 The customer support person said that the delivery date could not be changed and I will be charged additional $100 for rescheduling the delivery.
-I told her additional charge is unfair because I requested for the furniture to be deliver on next Friday in the first place.
-She repeated that she doesn’t have the authority to reschedule in a rude manner.
+I told her the additional charge is unfair because I requested for the furniture to be delivered next Friday in the first place.
+She repeated in a rude manner that she doesn’t have the authority to reschedule.
 I ended the conversation and then made another call to cancel the entire order.
 I submitted a cancellation request form with the complaints in details.
 However, my credit card statement still shows the charge for the furniture.
 I am losing my patience with your company, and I want you to call me immediately at 123-456-7890.